10 Of The Best 90s Halloween Costumes

 8. Powerpuff Girls

 I used to live for the Powerpuff Girls.
-There is nothing more awesome than this cute trio kicking ass and saving the world.
-Why not show up like the cute badass you are.
+Nothing is more excellent than this cute trio kicking ass and saving the world.
+Why not show up like the adorable badass you are?

 Grad two friends to complete your trio.
 Find more information about the costumes below.